olmps/memo/ARCHITECTURE.md

 # Architecture

-TODO: This file will be updated once the project architecture is defined
+WIP: This file will be updated once the project architecture is defined